-- (ii) a petition for review will be assigned by the Clerk to a three-Justice panel of the Court.
+- (i) a petition for review may be considered by this Court whether the lower court's order, or that part of the order dealing with the injunction, is temporary or permanent.
+If review is sought from a final order that deals with injunctive relief and other issues, a petition for review must address only that part of the final order that actually addresses injunctive relief.
+All other issues are governed by the normal rules and timetables that apply to appeals.
+If both a petition for review under Code § 8.01-626 and an appeal under § 8.01-670 are filed to challenge the same final order, the clerk of this Court will assign separate record numbers to the two proceedings. - (ii) a petition for review may be considered by a single Justice of this Court, or by a panel of will be assigned by the Clerk to a three-Justice panel of the Court.
 If a single Justice issues an order on such a petition as provided in Code § 8.01-626, that order will become a judgment of the Court upon the concurrence of at least three Justices. - (g) Responsive Pleading.
-A respondent may file a response to a petition for review within seven days of the date of service, unless the Court specifies a shorter time frame.
-The response may not exceed the greater of 20 pages or 3,500 words.
-The Court may act on a petition for review without awaiting a response, but absent exceptional circumstances, the Court will not grant a petition for review without affording the respondent an opportunity to file a responsive pleading.
+A respondent may file a response to a petition for review within seven days of the date of service of same, unless the Court specifies a shorter time frame.
+The response may not exceed the greater of 12 pages or 2,100 words.
+For the purpose of this rule, a petition for review is considered served 3three days from the date on which it was mailed, or 4one day from the date on which the petition was faxed, emailed, or sent by commercial delivery service, to counsel for the respondent.
+Notwithstanding the foregoing, the Court may act on a petition for review without awaiting a response; however, absent exceptional circumstances, the Court will not grant a petition for review without affording the respondent an opportunity to file a responsive pleading.
 The response must be filed in compliance with Rule 5:1B.
-If the respondent is exempt from electronic filing under Rule 5:1B(b), then one paper copy of the responsive pleading is to be filed. - (h) Rehearing.
-The provisions of Rules 5:20 and 5:37 do not apply to proceedings under Code § 8.01-626.
+If the respondent is exempt from electronic filing under Rule 5:1B(b), then one paper copy of the responsive pleading is to be filed.

+(h) Rehearing. - The provisions of Rules 5:20 and 5:37 do not apply to proceedings under Code § 8.01-626.